SRT / VTT / ASS Subtitle Formats

 is milliseconds.
 The timestamp consists of two times separated by-->

-, with a space on each side of the symbol, indicating the start and end times of the subtitle.- Example:
+with a space on either side of the symbol, indicating the start and end times of the subtitle.- Example:

 00:00:01,000 --> 00:00:04,000